-- moderate to severe pain in the lateral hip region that does not involve hip joint itself;
+- Pain that may travel to the thigh that does not involve hip joint itself;

-- limitation of range of motion of the hip joint and performance of physical activities such as running, walking or even (if the bursitis is severe) standing.
+- Reduced performance of physical activities such as running, walking or even (if the bursitis is severe) standing.

 The following risk factors are strongly associated with the development of trochanteric bursitis:

-- discrepancy of leg-length whether the result of trauma or surgery or a functional leg-length discrepancy which is created when one runs on banked surfaces.
-Note: The difference of one inch in leg length is enough to cause significant stress and pressure on the bursa of shorter leg;
+- Differences in leg-length which can be due to surgery, trauma, genetic or muscle tightness).
+Even a difference of one inch in leg length is enough to cause significant stress and pressure on the bursa of the shorter leg;

-- activities such as excessive running or jogging as part of a hobby or occupation; cycling; prolonged standing; frequent stair climbing;
+- Activities such as excessive running or jogging, cycling, prolonged standing, frequent stair climbing;

-- repetitive injury of ilio-tibial band as a result of excessive stretching of the fascia lata
+- Repetitive injury of ilio-tibial band as a result of excessive stretching